cloudnative-pg/cloudnative-pg/docs/src/faq.md

 -   JSON support, unleashing the multi-model hybrid database for both structured and unstructured data queried via standard SQL

-and so on ...
+And so on ...

 **How many databases should be hosted in a single PostgreSQL instance?**

 Our recommendation is to dedicate a single PostgreSQL cluster (intended as primary and multiple standby servers) to a single database, entirely managed by a single microservice application.
-However, by leveraging the "postgres" superuser it is possible to create as many users and databases as desired (subject to the available resources).
+However, by leveraging the "postgres" superuser, it is possible to create as many users and databases as desired (subject to the available resources).

 The reason for this recommendation lies in the Cloud Native concept, based on microservices.
-In a pure microservice architecture, the microservice itself should own the data it manages, in an exclusive way.
+In a pure microservice architecture, the microservice itself should own the data it manages exclusively.
-This could be flat files, queues, key value stores or, in our case, a PostgreSQL relational database containing both structured and unstructured data.
+These could be flat files, queues, key-value stores, or, in our case, a PostgreSQL relational database containing both structured and unstructured data.
 The general idea is that only the microservice can access the database, including schema management and migrations.